 Imagine a world where the sick are not rejected but are cared for with love.
-Imagine the possibility of an HIV free generation It begins with you

 5.6 Analysis of Research Question Four

 This research question was targeted at probing if adverts promote encouragement for people already living with HIV and AIDS.
 The intention of the sponsor in the adverts here is on the possibility of generating hope for people already living with the virus.
 Research question four below suffices.